UNIVERSITY OF WISCONSIN River Falls

 Free or Reduced Lunch

-• More than one-quarter of Minnesota school children and more than one-third of those in Wisconsin are eligible for free or reduced priced lunches at their schools because of their families’ low income levels.
+• Almost a third of Minnesota school children and more than four in ten school children in Wisconsin are eligible for free or reduced-price lunches at their schools because of their families’ low-income levels.

-• Compared to the Wisconsin average, a slightly lower proportion of Polk County students and a similar proportion of Burnett County students are eligible for free or reduced school lunches.
+• Compared to the Wisconsin average, a slightly higher proportion of Polk County students and a much higher proportion of Burnett County students (in fact, almost six in ten) are eligible for free or reduced-price school lunches.

-• The percentage of Pierce and St. Croix Counties eligible for free or reduced school lunches has consistently been about one-third lower than the state average, Polk’s percentage has been slightly lower and Burnett’s consistently higher than the Wisconsin average.
+• The percentage of Pierce and St. Croix Counties eligible for free or reduced-price school lunches has consistently been about one-third lower than the state average.
+On the other hand, Burnett’s percentage has been consistently higher than the Wisconsin average and Polk’s surpassed the state average during the 2020-21 school year.

-• About 30% of Minnesota students have been eligible for free or reduced priced school lunches over the 2010 – 2019 time period.
+• Around three in ten of Minnesota students have been eligible for free or reduced-priced school lunches for most of the 2010 – 2022 time period.

-• In both Chisago and Washington Counties the proportions of students qualifying for free or reduced price lunches have been about one-third lower than the state average.
+• In both Chisago and Washington Counties the proportions of students qualifying for free or reduced-price lunches have been much lower than the state average, with this proportion falling to almost half of the Minnesota average during the 2020-21 school year.

 View spreadsheet